- Get link

 Step 1: Device-Level Protection (Your Device)

-Even without family accounts, you can mirror the protections you set for children.
+Even without parental control accounts, you can mirror the protections you expect your children to follow.

 -